2c-i, 2c-e, 2C-b Abuse: Understanding Research Chemicals

 Addiction to 2C-I, 2C-E, and 2C-B can be complicated to treat due to the high incident of mixing these drugs with other common club drugs.
 People addicted to 2C substances may also have some level of dependence on cocaine, ecstasy, acid, methamphetamine, and/or cannabis.
 All addictions need to be addressed in any treatment plan.

-The first step in drug abuse treatment for certain drugs is detox – the medically monitored process by which the drug slowly leaves the person’s body and may result in physical withdrawal symptoms.
+The first step in drug use treatment for certain drugs is detox – the medically monitored process by which the drug slowly leaves the person’s body and may result in physical withdrawal symptoms.
 Withdrawal from 2C-I, 2C-E, and 2C-B has not been well documented, but may include any of the common symptoms associated with ecstasy, including depression and fatigue.
 These symptoms can be quite unpleasant but are not considered life-threatening.

 After detox, depending on the individual’s clinical evaluation, the treatment options are inpatient and outpatient rehabilitation programs depending on the severity of the drug abuse.
 Inpatient programs involve staying in a facility for several weeks or months, and outpatient programs typically involve traveling to the treatment center or hospital multiple times per week.
 Therapy, 12-Step programs, and support groups are available for all kinds of addiction.